Basithmn/UselessProject2.0/README.md

 - Member 2: Geethul Krishna G D - RIT Kottayam

 ### Project Description
-This playful maze game uses Pygame to render a grid‑based labyrinth.
-You guide a snail emoji 🐌 cursor via the mouse (telekinesis not required), trying to reach the finish without clipping the walls.
-Fail, and PyAutoGUI audibly (but imperceptibly) snaps you back to start.
+This fullscreen Pygame maze game uses PyAutoGUI to tug your snail emoji 🐌 cursor back to the start upon any wall collision.
+Navigate the labyrinth by mouse, reach the 🏁 finish flag, and trigger the 10‑second exit countdown.
+Purposefully low‑speed, high drama.

 ### The Problem (that doesn't exist)
-Speed‑runners want a snail‑controlled maze where walled pathways feel instant and ominous… because moving slowly at high stakes is ironically dramatic.
+Maze games reward strategy—too useful.
+Here, each micro‑mistake results in immediate reset.
+It’s a gamified metaphor for snail-paced frustration.

 ### The Solution (that nobody asked for)
-Enter Snail Maze Escape — a full‑screen maze generator with 🐌 emoji cursor and wall‑penalty resets.
-Touch a wall and you instantly teleport back to the start.
-It’s gratuitously snail-paced and spectacularly unnecessary.
+A snail maze with snappy reset punishment—reckless collision detection via line‑sampling, full‑screen rendering, emoji-driven UI, and countdown closure.
+Built under time constraints, with zero concern for practical use.

 ## Technical Details
 ### Technologies/Components Used